fullstackdevlop/react-interview-questions/README.md

 ### Explain the concept of Error Boundaries in React?

+Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors and display a fallback UI.

+- They were introduced in React v16, and they allow you to handle errors gracefully.
+- Its only catch errors that occur during rendering, not errors that happen during event handling, in asynchronous code, or during server-side rendering.

+### What is the use of the ReactDOM package?

+The ReactDOM package is used to render components and elements on the web.
+It is a part of the React library used to create user interface and dynamic web applications.

+It interact and manipulate the DOM structure, including the element and components that are rendered on the page.

 ### What is the difference between React & ReactDOM?

+Both React and ReactDOM are libraries that work together to build user interfaces, but they serve different purposes.

+- React is a JavaScript library for building user interfaces.
+It provides a way to structure UI components and manage their state.
+- ReactDOM is a seprate library that provides DOM-specific methods for working with React.
+- ReactDOM includes methods like `render()`, which is used to render React components to the DOM.
+This is a key function that bridges the virtual DOM with the actual DOM.

 ### Why is ReactDOM separated from React?

+ReactDOM is a specific package in the React ecosystem that is responsible for rendering React components to the DOM.
+In earlier version of React, ReactDOM was bundled together with the main library.

+Separating ReactDOM allows developers to use React not only the web application but also for other platforms, such as mobile and server-side rendering.

 ### What are React Portals?